 The Champix tablet can be prescribed by our doctor following an online consultation.
 Simply complete our online registration form which will then be reviewed by a Firstmed doctor.
 Once you have been cleared for treatment you can then log into our secure treatments area, from there you can buy Champix.

-Orders placed before 3pm Monday to Friday will be dispatched same day via Royal Mail Recorded Delivery.
+Orders placed before 3pm Monday to Friday will normally be dispatched same day via Royal Mail Recorded Delivery.
 We can only guarantee same day dispatch for orders placed before 11am.

 Stop smoking permanently.
 Try Champix Today.